 I added a mix of shots to the board, not just headshots.
-You’ll want to add the pictures to various places on your website, not just on the About Page, so having a variety of shots is important.
+You’ll want to add the pictures to various places on your website, not only on the About Page, so having a variety of shots is essential.

 Two and a half months before the photoshoot

 Mid-September: I contacted my chosen photographer and asked what her availability was like.
-We discussed what I wanted for photos, including the number of pictures (I said LOTS), so I could get an idea of what the cost would be.
+We discussed what I wanted for photos, including the number of pictures I needed (I said LOTS) so I could get an idea of what the cost would be.

 One month before the photoshoot

 November 6th: I went clothes shopping!
 I tried on a TON of clothes…and I probably shed a few tears.

 *Tip* This is not my favorite thing to do.
 It may not be your favorite thing to do either, but by doing it ahead of time, I was able to travel to stores that I can’t typically visit.
 I had to travel a couple of hours a few times just to go to stores that had clothes that not only fit, but that also were what I dreamed of wearing in my photos.

 I had more time to think of my style aesthetic by shopping for clothes over several weeks.
 I created another Pinterest board filled with photos of clothes that I loved and actually figured out what my personal style is in the process.
 Because of this, I was able to choose outfits that really fit my personality and my Brand.

 November 30th: Chatted with my photographer to choose the actual date to have the photoshoot.

 *Tip* Check the weather on the day you select and use this website, The Golden Hour, to see when the lighting will be best on the day of your shoot.
 Your photographer will likely do these things as well, but I always like to know so that I’m better prepared.
 In my case, it led me to buy a few cute wintery things to wear in the photos, because it was winter (like 50 degrees) in Florida and Floridians will use any excuse to wear a cute winter hat.